Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

     adapter = csp.GenericPushAdapter(int)
     driver = Driver(adapter)
     # Note that the driver thread starts *before* the engine is started here, which means some ticks may potentially get dropped if the
-    # data source doesnt wait for the adapter to start.
+    # data source doesn't wait for the adapter to start.
 This may be ok for some feeds, but not others
     driver.start()

     # Lets be nice and shutdown the driver thread when the engine is done
     csp.schedule_on_engine_stop(driver.stop)
 ```

-In this example we have this dummy Driver class which simply represents some external source of data which arrives on a thread thats completely independent of the engine.
+In this example we have this dummy Driver class which simply represents some external source of data which arrives on a thread that's completely independent of the engine.
 We pass along a csp.GenericInputAdapter instance to this thread, which can then call adapter.push_tick to get data into the engine (see line 27).

 On line 24 we can also see an optional feature which allows the unrelated thread to wait for the adapter to be ready to accept data before ticking data onto it.
 If push_tick is called before the engine starts / the adapter is ready to receive data, it will simply drop the data.
 Note that GenericPushAadapter.push_tick will return a bool to indicate whether the data was successfully pushed to the engine or not.

 ### Realtime AdapterManager